Matilda (1996 film)

-Matilda is a 1996 American fantasy comedy film co-produced and directed by Danny DeVito from a screenplay by Nicholas Kazan and Robin Swicord, based on the 1988 novel by Roald Dahl.
-The film stars Mara Wilson as the title character, with DeVito himself (who also served in a dual role as the narrator and Harry Wormwood), Rhea Perlman, Embeth Davidtz, and Pam Ferris in supporting roles.
-The plot centers on the titular child prodigy who develops psychokinetic abilities and uses them to deal with her disreputable family and the tyrannical principal of her school.
+Matilda is a 1996 American fantasy comedy film based on Roald Dahl's 1988 novel Matilda and starring Mara Wilson as Matilda Wormwood.
+It is co-produced and directed by Danny DeVito from a screenplay by Nicholas Kazan and Robin Swicord.
+The film also features DeVito, Rhea Perlman, Embeth Davidtz, and Pam Ferris in supporting roles.
+Its plot centers on the titular child prodigy who develops psychokinetic abilities and uses them to deal with her abusive family and the tyrannical principal of her school.

 Matilda was released in the United States on August 2, 1996, by Sony Pictures Releasing under their TriStar Pictures label.
 The film received positive reviews from critics, with praise being directed towards its faithfulness to the novel and DeVito's direction.
-Despite this, the film was a box office disappointment, grossing $47 million on a $36 million budget, but Matilda subsequently attained greater popularity after being released on home video.
+At the box office, it grossed $47 million on a $36 million budget.
+However, Matilda subsequently attained greater popularity after being released on home video.

 Plot

-Six-year-old Matilda Wormwood has been neglected and mistreated by her parents (corrupt car dealer Harry Wormwood and his wife Zinnia) and older brother Michael all her life.
-They frequently leave Matilda home alone to fend for herself and refuse to enroll her in school.
-Smart and independent, Matilda finds solace in books at the public library from the age of four.
-Matilda seeks revenge by punishing her father: she puts hydrogen peroxide in his hair oil, which bleaches his hair.
-Next, she glues Harry's hat on his head when her father encourages Michael into his illegal car dealings.
+Six-year-old Matilda Wormwood is neglected and mistreated by her parents, Harry and Zinnia, who even refuse to enroll her in school, and her older brother, Michael.
+Smart and independent, Matilda finds solace in books at the public library.
 After Harry destroys one of Matilda's library books and forces her to watch mindless television, Matilda becomes angry, and the television explodes.

-Harry sells a car to Miss Agatha Trunchbull, the tyrannical, child-hating principal of Crunchem Hall Elementary School, in exchange for admitting Matilda as a student.
-The other students warn Matilda about Trunchbull's abusive disciplinary methods, which include throwing students out the window and locking them in the Chokey, a dark closet with spikes, apparently inspired by an "iron maiden".
-Matilda's teacher, Miss Jennifer Honey, notices the ease with which Matilda answers middle school multiplication questions and requests Matilda be moved to a higher class, but Trunchbull refuses.
-She comes to Matilda's home hoping to convince the Wormwoods, who are not interested.

-Trunchbull calls an assembly in the school auditorium, where she forces overweight student Bruce Bogtrotter to eat a large chocolate cake as punishment for stealing a piece of hers.
-Later that day, Matilda discovers her father is under surveillance by the FBI over his illegal dealings, which include purchasing stolen car parts, and using shady tactics to pawn off decrepit cars at marked-up prices.
+The next day, Harry sells a car to the tyrannical principal of Crunchem Hall Elementary School, Agatha Trunchbull, in exchange for admitting Matilda as a student.
+On her first day, fellow students Lavender and Hortensia warn Matilda about Trunchbull's abusive disciplinary methods, which include throwing students out of the window and locking them in an iron maiden known as the Chokey.
+However, Matilda's teacher, Miss Jennifer Honey, notices the ease with which Matilda answers middle school multiplication questions and requests Matilda be moved to a higher class, but Trunchbull refuses; the Wormwoods are not interested either.
+The next day, Trunchbull calls the school to the assembly hall where she forces student Bruce Bogtrotter to eat an enormous chocolate cake in one sitting provided by the school cook Cookie as punishment for stealing a slice of hers.
+Matilda and the school lead Bruce to success and Trunchbull gives them 5 hours detention.
+When she gets home, Matilda discovers her father is under surveillance by the FBI over his illegal dealings such as purchasing stolen car parts.
 Her parents refuse to believe her warning, as Zinnia flirts with the two agents who pose as speedboat salesmen.